mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 However, the terms are sometimes used rather more loosely to refer to the power and prominence of a species.
-By this definition some ‘major’ races are actually quite unimportant while some ‘minor’ species are very influential.
+By this definition some 'major' races are actually quite unimportant while some 'minor' species are very influential.

 Humaniti
-Exactly when ‘Humanity’ became ‘Humaniti’ is no longer known.
+Exactly when 'Humanity' became 'Humaniti' is no longer known.
-While the word ‘humanity’ has various meanings, ‘Humaniti’ has only one – it is the name of the dominant species in the Third Imperium.
+While the word 'humanity' has various meanings, 'Humaniti' has only one – it is the name of the dominant species in the Third Imperium.